- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-Tube feedings are liquid food that is given through a tube placed in the stomach or the small intestine.
-The tube may go in through the nose or the wall of the stomach.
+Tube feedings give liquid food through a tube placed in the stomach or the small intestine.
+The tube may go in through the nose or through your skin and into the stomach.

-Oxygen may be given through masks or little tubes placed just inside the nostrils called nasal cannula.
+Oxygen may be given through masks or little tubes placed just inside the nostrils (called a nasal cannula).
 Tubing connects the mask or cannula to the oxygen tank or oxygen concentrator.

-An important difference between these types of tubes is that anything that goes in the IV line must be sterile (completely germ free) in order to avoid putting germs into the bloodstream and causing infections.
+An important difference between these types of tubes is that anything that goes in the IV line must be sterile (completely germ-free) to avoid putting germs into the bloodstream and causing infections.
 IV equipment is used only once.
 It must be handled carefully to keep germs out of the body.
-After use, it is thrown out and replaced with new, sterile equipment fresh out of the package.
+After it’s used, it’s thrown out and replaced with new, sterile equipment fresh out of the package.

-Tube feedings and oxygen tubes are kept clean, but do not have to be sterile.
-Tube feeding or oxygen equipment can be re-used as long as it is used by the same person.
+Tube feedings and oxygen tubes are kept clean, but don’t have to be sterile.
+Tube feeding or oxygen equipment can be re-used as long as it’s used by the same person.
 When tube feeding bags need cleaning, liquid soap and water are fine.

 What the patient can do

 - Focus on only 1 set of lines at a time.
 If you get frustrated, take a deep breath and start again.

 - Color code each set of lines with colored tape.
 For example, red for chemo, green for antibiotics, etc. Keep a record of what you have marked.
 You might want to use blue tape on oxygen tubes to keep them clearly separate from the IV lines.

 - For permanent IV sites (such as Hickman®, Port-a-Cath®, PasPort®, or Infusaport®):